jamierkier2023/Enhancing-Brand-Recognition-Through-Effective-Social-Media-Monitoring/README.md

 GROUP BY Sentiment;
 ```
 ## SQL Code Samples
 The project relied heavily on **PostgreSQL queries** for analysis, data transformation, and visualization preparation.
-Full SQL queries for ETL, validation, and advanced analytics are available in the [`Brand Reputation.sql`](Brand_Reputation.sql) file.

 ---

 ## Insights & Recommendations